-A.2 Technology Risk Evaluation
+A.1.
+Technology Risk Evaluation

-- 3. A financial services business must, prior to utilising an electronic method or system in its due diligence process, have identified and assessed the risks arising from its use in advance of deciding whether to proceed. - 4.
-If a financial services business decides to proceed with the electronic method or system, the financial services business's Board must approve the technology risk evaluation and that approval must be documented.
-Such a technology risk evaluation must be documented in advance of implementation and retained for the minimum retention period. - 5.
-The Board must review the technology risk evaluation in conjunction with its responsibility for oversight of compliance as described under section 2.3 of the Handbook.
-The Board must record its confirmation that compliance with the Regulations and rules in the Handbook is maintained by its utilisation of the electronic method or system. - 6.
-The technology risk evaluation applies only to the use of, or potential use of, digital signatures, electronic certification and electronic verification. - 7.
-If it is decided to use an electronic method or system then the technology risk evaluation should include an evaluation of the provider, the electronic method or system and its anticipated use. - 8.
-The technology risk evaluation is not part of a business risk assessment, which is a reason for distinguishing it from a risk assessment as an evaluation; however reference to the technology risk evaluation should be included in the business risk assessment. - 9.
-The technology risk evaluation need only be updated when significant changes or upgrades to systems are implemented.
-References in the business risk assessment should also be updated as appropriate.
+- 1. A financial services business must, prior to deciding whether to utilise an electronic method or system in its due diligence process, have identified and assessed the risks arising from its use and documented these risks in a technology risk evaluation. - 2.
+If a financial services business decides to proceed with the electronic method or system, the financial services business's Board must approve the technology risk evaluation and that approval must be documented. - 3.
+The Board must regularly review the technology risk evaluation in conjunction with its responsibility for oversight of compliance as described under section 2.3 of the Handbook.
+The Board must record its confirmation that compliance with the Regulations and rules in the Handbook is maintained by its utilisation of the electronic method or system. - 4.
+The technology risk evaluation applies only to the use of, or potential use of: digital signatures; electronic certification; and electronic verification. - 5.
+Although the Board must undertake regular reviews in accordance with rule 3 to the Annex, the technology risk evaluation need only be updated when significant changes or upgrades to technological systems are implemented.

-A.3 Technology Risk Evaluation Scope
+A.1.1.
+Technology Risk Evaluation Scope

-- 10. It is not essential that the technology risk evaluation extend to a highly technical comprehensive report on the specifications and functionality.
-The objective of the technology risk evaluation is to evaluate any electronic method or system's compatibility with the Regulations and rules of the Handbook in particular the CDD requirements of Regulation 4. - 11.
-The use of commercial databases does not require compilation of, or inclusion in, a technology risk evaluation although financial services businesses should monitor performance as part of their oversight of compliance monitoring obligations under rule 28.
+- 6. The technology risk evaluation should include, as a minimum, an evaluation of the provider, the electronic method or system and its anticipated use, together with any identified risks associated with these areas. - 7.
+It is not essential that the technology risk evaluation extend to a highly technical comprehensive report on the specifications and functionality.
+The objective of the technology risk evaluation is to evaluate the risks inherent in the use of an electronic method or system. - 8.
+The use of electronic databases, such as electoral registers and addresses from national telephone records, does not require compilation of or inclusion in a technology risk evaluation.
+In such cases financial services businesses should monitor performance as part of their oversight of compliance monitoring obligations under rule 28.

-A.3.1 Areas to Consider when Evaluating an Electronic Method or System
+A.1.2.
+Areas to Consider when Evaluating an Electronic Method or System

-12. The following are guidelines and examples of points to consider when undertaking a technology risk evaluation.
+9. The following points are guidelines and examples of points to consider when undertaking a technology risk evaluation.
 The guidelines are not exhaustive of every factor for consideration, neither are they proposed as a checklist.
-The guidelines propose a wide range of factors that could be considered in order to cater for the different types of electronic method or services a financial services business might contemplate using.
-It is acknowledged that in some instances, financial services businesses may elect to use alternative or a limited number of the factors listed due to the type of electronic method or system being introduced.
-The critical requirement is to compile a technology risk evaluation that provides assurance that the regulatory requirements will be met through using the electronic method or system.
+The guidelines propose a wide range of factors that could be considered in order to cater for the different types of electronic method or service a financial services business might contemplate using.
+It is acknowledged that in some instances financial services businesses may elect to use alternative or a limited number of the factors listed due to the type of electronic method or system being introduced.